Rahm (film): Synopsis

 The film's plot resolves around governor (Sajid Hasan) who retires from his post after a heart attack.
-He is replaced by Qazi Ahad (Sunil Shanker) who rules corruptly, whilst believing that the former governor away.
+He is replaced by Qazi Ahad (Sonil Shanker) who rules corruptly, whilst believing that the former governor away.
 He punishes married couple for fornication after they lose their nikah papers but unknown to him the former governor is watching everything whilst disguised as a Peer.